asigalov61/Optimus-VIRTUOSO/README.md

 ### FAQ:

-Q) What Optimus-VIRTUOSO will do for me?
+Q) What Optimus-VIRTUOSO can do for me?

-A) Optimus-VIRTUOSO will virtuosly play you any MIDI music you will train it upon.
+A) Optimus-VIRTUOSO can virtuosly play you any MIDI music you will train it upon.

 ***

-Q) What Optimus-VIRTUOSO won't do for me?
+Q) What Optimus-VIRTUOSO can't do for me?

-A) Optimus-VIRTUOSO won't compose original music for you because it is a regular AI, not AGI implementation.
+A) Optimus-VIRTUOSO can't compose fully original music for you because it is a regular Music AI (not AGI) implementation.

 ***